 Researchers determined that those who self-identified as gay or lesbian were more than two times as likely as heterosexuals to have an alcohol or tobacco use disorder categorized as “severe.”
 Meanwhile, bisexual respondents were three times likelier to have a severe substance use disorder, putting this group at even greater risk.

-Being unsure of one’s sexual identity is even more closely associated with addiction, as this group is five times more likely to have a substance use disorder compared to straight people.
+Being unsure of one’s sexual identity is even more closely associated with addiction.
+This group is five times more likely to have a substance use disorder than straight people.

-While it has long been known that LGBTQ substance abuse is more prevalent than substance abuse by heterosexuals, this particular study was the first and largest to use a sample size big enough to represent the U.S. population.
+While it has long been known that LGBTQ substance misuse is more prevalent than substance misuse by heterosexuals, this particular study was the first and largest to use a sample size big enough to represent the U.S. population.
 Past studies have been much less comprehensive and had serious issues with sample sizes and recruitment of subjects.

-Carol Boyd, Ph.D., RN and professor at the University of Michigan School of Nursing, points out that some researchers would go out to bars to find gay men and ask them about their drug and alcohol use.
-This type of approach clearly skewed results toward even greater rates of substance abuse in the community.
-Other studies focused solely on alcohol while ignoring other substances, leading to an incomplete picture of overall abuse and addiction.
-The University of Michigan study closes many of these gaps with its huge sample size and attention to tobacco, alcohol and other substances of abuse.
+Carol Boyd, Ph.D., RN, and professor at the University of Michigan School of Nursing, points out that some researchers would go out to bars to find gay men and ask them about their drug and alcohol use.
+This type of approach skewed results toward even greater rates of substance misuse in the community.
+Other studies focused solely on alcohol while ignoring other substances, leading to an incomplete picture of widespread misuse and addiction.
+The University of Michigan study closes many of these gaps with its huge sample size and attention to tobacco, alcohol, and other misuse substances.

-While the NSDUH survey represents a significant leap forward in research on substance abuse in the LGBTQ community, there’s one notable omission: The “T.” There is a glaring gap in the literature when it comes to addiction and transgender people.
-The majority of studies covering LGBTQ substance abuse don’t actually ask people about the gender they were assigned at birth compared to the gender they identify as in the present.
-However, one study from California proves that being transgender comes with an elevated risk of addiction to particularly dangerous substances.
+While the NSDUH survey represents a significant leap forward in research on substance abuse in the LGBTQ community, there’s one notable omission: The “T.” There is a glaring gap in the literature regarding addiction and transgender people.
+The majority of studies covering LGBTQ substance abuse don’t ask people about the gender they were assigned at birth compared to the gender they identify as in the present.
+However, one study from California proves that being transgender comes with an elevated risk of addiction to dangerous substances.

 The 2013-2015 California Health Kids Survey (CHKS) showed that students who were transgender were around 2.5 times more likely to use cocaine and methamphetamine than their classmates.